 While the study didn’t ask specifically what type of treatment the kids received from their teachers, Sicherer says this would include comments like, “For John’s birthday party we are having raisins as snacks instead of cake because Jane is allergic.”

-Impact of Asthma, Allergy Bullying
+Profound Impact of Bullying

 While bullying was reported at the same rate across the countries, researchers said kids in Canada in particular were more likely to “feel sad and left out, less able to participate in sport and feel different from their peers.”